U2 tour manager found dead in Los Angeles hotel after show

-LOS ANGELES (Reuters) - Irish rockers U2 said on Wednesday their longtime tour manager, Dennis Sheehan, died in Los Angeles where the band is performing part of its latest tour.
+LOS ANGELES, May 27 (Reuters) - Irish rockers U2 said on Wednesday their longtime tour manager, Dennis Sheehan, died in Los Angeles where the band is performing part of its latest tour.

 The Los Angeles County Coroner said Sheehan, 68, died Wednesday morning of natural causes at a hotel in West Hollywood.
 Sheehan’s death came hours after the first concert Tuesday night of a five-show run at The Forum in Los Angeles, part of a 20-city tour.